ShiuhYaw/PSYSearchController/README.md

 # Demo

 # Installation
+PSYSearchController is using cocoapods for library management, so please advise to install cocoapod first by sudo gem install cocoapods.

+Once it done,
+Navigate to the project directory, run pod install

 For now the only way to use PSYSearchController is download/clone the project and copy the directory PSYSearchController into your project. (will add the project cocoapods as soon as possible)